Shoneys/Scripting-For-the-Web-2019/README.md

-This repository is for:
+This repository is for Shoney's class:
 Scripting for the Web Spring 2019

-This is a place to consolidate my assignments.
+This is a place to consolidate my classwork.

 ClockProject:
-      displays time, and Autoscrolls pictures from reddit
+      Displays time, and Autoscrolls pictures from reddit

 SomewhatSubversiveSite:
       Used a former project.
 Illustrates the point that subversive ideas and things can be hidden in plain site